 Spanish IV is a continuation of Spanish III taken to a higher level.
-The reading materials are increasingly more difficult as new idioms are introduced with each chapter.
-Students write and perform skits in the target language.
-At Level V, students work with increasing emphasis on refining their ability to use the target language in appropriate context.
-They are exposed to an increasing amount of reading materials in the target language and continue to expand and refine their ability to communicate in both oral and written form.
+Students work with increasing emphasis on refining their ability to use the target language in appropriate context.
+They are exposed to an increasing amount of reading materials in the target language and continue to expand and refine their ability to communicate in both oral and written form